 And, thanks to the Microsoft Dynamics 365 platform, Metro Bank in the UK is able to provide employees with immediate access to information, such as branch traffic patterns or a customer’s account activity.
 “Technology should be used to engage people and that’s what we do at Metro Bank,” says CEO Craig Donaldson.

-Speaking at the FinTech Ideas Festival in San Francisco, US, Nadella explained that Microsoft’s mission is grounded in empowering every person and organisation on the planet to achieve more, and that companies must not simply make digital products, but also look to engage their customers digitally.
+Speaking at the FinTech Ideas Festival in San Francisco, US, Nadella explained that Microsoft’s mission is grounded in empowering every person and organization on the planet to achieve more, and that companies must not simply make digital products, but also look to engage their customers digitally.

 “There is a broad spectrum of use cases of digital technology,” Nadella says.
 “Everyone is a digital company or software company today.
 The question is, how good are you at it?
 You’ve got to ask yourself what capability you’re building, whether it’s AI, machine learning, or the digital experience.”

-For Karen Cone, who heads up Microsoft’s financial services division, the reason the digital transformation strategy is resonating with financial institutions is because it covers off two key areas of importance – it shows the opportunities to be had from cutting-edge innovation, but it also helps to tackle the challenges many businesses face here and now, related to modernising their legacy systems.
+For Karen Cone, who heads up Microsoft’s financial services division, the reason the digital transformation strategy is resonating with financial institutions is because it covers off two key areas of importance – it shows the opportunities to be had from cutting-edge innovation, but it also helps to tackle the challenges many businesses face here and now, related to modernizing their legacy systems.

 “I call it the ying and the yang,” says Cone.
 “On one front we’re working with financial institutions to create innovative customer and employee experiences.
 In this instance, it is critical that there is agility and innovation, and that company employees are digitally empowered.
 For example, we’re helping them to take advantage of advanced analytics, and push next best offers and actions that are relevant to individual customers.”